Our featured feline, Ragamuffin - read more about him at the foot of the page

 Picture of the pub

-The Mad Cat, Pidley, Cambs - click to enlarge
+Mad Cat, Pidley, Cambs

 Mad Cat: the only pub we know with this name is in the village of Pidley, in Cambridgeshire.
 Asked the origin of the name, the landlady said that many years ago it was known as the 'White Lion'.
 However, when a new sign was commissioned the animal depicted didn't look much like a lion, and someone remarked that it looked more like a mad cat!
 The name stuck and so today it remains the Mad Cat.